-Most recently, a total of six diamond drill holes were completed in a work program conducted in the third and fourth quarters of 2012 that follows-up on the widespread and very anomalous copper mineralization identified in previous work programs.
+Most recently, a total of six diamond drill holes were completed in a work program conducted in the third and fourth quarters of 2012 that followed up on the widespread and very anomalous copper mineralization identified in previous work programs.
 The principal aim of the work was to assess parts of the Berta Project that, to date, have seen no drilling but which are overlain by very strong copper-in-soil anomalies located at the centre, east and north of the Berta porphyry system.
-Results from past drill programs conducted between 2005 and 2008 returned very positive results, including the results from DDH SD-07-08 (reported above) and DDH SD-08-10 (collared 500m south of SD-07-08) which returned 164.0m grading 0.20% copper and 0.06g/t gold between 250.5m and 414.5m.
+Results from past drill programs conducted between 2005 and 2008 returned very positive results, including the results from DDH SD-07-08 and DDH SD-08-10 (collared 500m south of SD-07-08) which returned 164.0m grading 0.20% copper and 0.06g/t gold between 250.5m and 414.5m.
 All of the holes drilled to date, including those from the most recent program at Berta, have returned copper mineralization with variable alteration associated with porphyry copper mineralization and thus the drilling indicates the huge scale and continuity of the anomaly in the Berta porphyry system.
 The wide spacing of the drill holes and the long anomalous and altered intercepts obtained continue to demonstrate the scope of the copper mineralization at Berta.
 The property remains a very large and very prospective exploration opportunity.
-Subsequent to the end of the 2012 drilling program, Xstrata informed Nuinsco that it would resign as Operator of the project.
-Nuinsco assumed the operatorship of the project in the spring of 2013 and is examining the options with regard to additional exploration/diamond drilling on the property taking into account the existing challenges and protracted timing presently associated with permitting in Turkey.
+Subsequent to the end of the 2012 drilling program, Xstrata informed Nuinsco that it would resign as operator of the project.
+Nuinsco continues to examine the options with regard to additional work on the property - the challenges in Turkey with regard to timely granting of permits to allow work programs to be planned and conducted persist.